-We work with organisations in the private and public sectors from across the food value chain, both individually and in collaboration, in order to create change in the food system.
+We work with organisations in the private and public sectors from across the food value chain, both individually and in collaboration, in order to create systemic change in the food system.
 Through these partnerships and multi-stakeholder alliances we develop practical solutions to deliver the scale of change we need.
 Organisations we have worked with in this way include Unilever, PepsiCo, Sainsburys, Pret a Manger and WWF.
-See the full list of our partners in food here.
+Take a look at our full list of partners.

 Our activities in the food system aim to create change in three ways: by rethinking how value is created across food networks, by reconnecting people with their food, and by restoring resilience within the system.